CBFLivUni/preprocessing_plasma_SPRINT/README.md

-# Pre-processing plasma proteomics for SPRINT
+# Processing plasma proteomics for SPRINT
-This project performed a number of pre-processing pipelines for plasma data generated for Sputum and plasma proteomes in response to CFTR therapy (SPRINT).
+This project contains pre-processing and processing for plasma proteomics for SPRINT.
+It involved performing a number of pre-processing pipelines followed by DE and GSEA for plasma data generated for Sputum and plasma proteomes in response to CFTR therapy (SPRINT).

+# Pre-processing:

 ## Running analysis
 - ```main.R``` performs all analysis, initially:
 - All proteins > 20% missing are filtered out.
 - Abundance values are log2 transformed.
 - Analysis pipelines are run on this data, these steps include: performing batch correction using [Combat](https://rdrr.io/bioc/sva/man/ComBat.html) or "housekeeping" proteins (the most abundant proteins with the lowest coefficient of variation within plates), performing normalisation of data - either within batches (prior to batch correction) or across all batches (post-batch correction), and performing these steps with and without removing depleted proteins.
+- ```model_metadata.R``` performs variance partition analysis and saves figures.

 ## Results
 - Mean IQR of all proteins in QC samples was calculated following running each pipeline, the results of this are in ```sorted_IQR.csv```.